aRettaroli/AnaEx01/README.md

  ## Histograms ##

- AnaEx01 can produce 4 histograms :
+ ClouChamber can produce 4 histograms : //(CAMBIARE)

-  EAbs : total energy deposit in absorber per event EGap : total energy deposit in gap per event
+  Edep : total energy deposit in the chamber per event
-  LAbs : total track length of charged particles in absorber per event LGap : total track length of charged particles in gap per event
+  Ltrack : total track length of charged particles in the chamber per event

- And 2 Ntuples :
+ And 2 Ntuples : //(CAMBIARE)
  * Ntuple1:
    ..* one row per event : EnergyAbs EnergyGap
  * Ntuple2: